rafalcode/streeb12days/ep4_callingbirds.md

 SA: No, that's what I said, who could imagine it!

 LK: Now for your fourth gift certainly

 SA: Yes I would like four enormous larks please.

 LK: Well I'm very sorry to tell you Sir Arthur that that has proved impossible at such short notice.
 We have in fact got you four calling birds.

-SA: well calling Birds they are no bloody used to anybody.
-I ordered four enormous locks and you come up with calling Birds I mean calling Birds another line enormous larks I mean I was all geared up to reminisce about various things and frankly I insisted on four enormous dogs with very good reason because who knows
-Lots we did trigger off figure off memories memories of I don't know what I mean even though the four and almost locked out here on the lawn and they
+SA: well calling birds they are no bloody used to anybody.
+I ordered four enormous larks and you come up with calling Birds I mean calling Birds another line enormous larks I mean I was all geared up to reminisce about various things and frankly I insisted on four enormous larks with very good reason because who knows Lots we did trigger off figure off memories memories of I don't know what I mean even though the four and almost locked out here on the lawn and they